spollard/josh-works.github.io/_pages/patrick-collison-help-vasalgel.md

 You can help with all of these things.

 I cannot personally introduce the team behind Vasalgel to SF Startup money, but you can.
+And to the talent they need to bring this world-changing product to market.